daniel-brenot/spymaster-gpt/README.md

 Run the command `npm run-script build` to create the spymasters that will now run for both sides.

-Now you should be able to run `npm run-script run` to spin up a spymaster for both sides.
+Now you should be able to run `npm run-script run <room-name>` to spin up a spymaster for both sides.